BittyTax/BittyTax/README.md

 ## Getting Started
 You will need Python installed on your machine before you can install BittyTax, see the [installation](https://github.com/BittyTax/BittyTax/wiki/Installation) guide which covers Windows, macOS and Linux for full details.

-If you are upgrading from BittyTax v0.4.x, please follow the [upgrade](https://github.com/BittyTax/BittyTax/wiki/Upgrade) instructions.
+If you are upgrading from a previous version of BittyTax, please follow the [upgrade](https://github.com/BittyTax/BittyTax/wiki/Upgrade) instructions.

 ## Transaction Records
 BittyTax is only as accurate as the data you provide it.
 This means it's essential that you keep records of ALL cryptoasset transactions, which includes not just trades but also records of spending, income, gifts sent or received, etc.